Reports of the death of independent bookstores have been greatly exaggerated—at least in San Francisco.

 Looking for something to read in Italian?
 Find adult novels, books on architecture, cooking, psychology, music, cinema, and philosophy at Libreria Pino.

 Louie Brothers Bookstore has a great selection of books on Chinese history and politics.
-It is a legacy bookstore having been in business in Chinatown for over 35 years.
+It is a legacy bookstore that has been in business in Chinatown for more than 35 years.

 Promoting rich El Salvadorian culture through literature, Luna's Press focuses on important moments in history to show how beautiful the country, culture and people are.

 Located in Chinatown, Sino-American Books & Arts sells children's books, Kung Fu novels, comic books, martial arts fiction and English textbooks.

 Lower Nob Hill

 An antiquarian book store in SF since 1941, Argonaut's focus is on California history and the American West.

 Founded in 1915, Brick Row Bookstore emphasizes English and American Literature from the 17th century to the 20th century.
 It specializes in first editions, rare books and manuscripts.

 From pocket fiction novels to hardcover rare finds, Forest Books is dedicated to offering the best "curated selection of exceptional books."

 John Windle Antiquarian Bookseller buys and sells rare books and manuscripts.
 It specializes in medieval times through the 20th century.
 Browse over 19 well-organized categories for shopping ease.